pantaluna/pantaluna.github.io/README.md

 - KY-032 Infrared obstacle avoidance sensor.

 ## How do you use the ESP32 MJD Starter Kit?
-The easiest way is to open a project directory that contains the features that you are interested in.
+The easiest way is to open the directory of a project that contains the features that you are interested in.

 Read the instructions in the README for the hardware, wiring, and software setup.